tmandry/Swindler/README.md

 Window managers on OS X rely on IPC: you _ask_ an application for a window's position, _wait_ for it to respond, _request_ that it be moved or focused, then _wait_ for the application to comply (or not).
-Most of the time this works okay, but it works at the mercy of the remote application's event loop, which can often lead to long, multi-second delays.
+Most of the time this works okay, but it works at the mercy of the remote application's event loop, which can lead to long, multi-second delays.

-Swindler maintains a model of all applications and window states, so your code knows everything about the windows on the screen. **Reads are instantaneous**, because all state is kept within your application's process and stays up to date.
+Swindler maintains a model of all applications and window states, so your code knows everything about the windows on the screen. **Reads are instantaneous**, because all state is cached within your application's process and stays up to date.
 Swindler is extensively tested to ensure it stays consistent with the system in any situation.